 Manufacturers like Cricut, AccuQuilt, and Sizzix have different price tiers.
 Your budget can thus impact machine selection.

 In addition to the machine itself, you need to consider the cost of supplies needed to get started.
+For instance, the AccuQuilt and Sizzix machines require dies for every fabric-cutting project!

 6. Size and Weight